TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 The analyzer uses a caching mechanism in order to save some time when doing multiple queries, so the configuration includes parameter regarding the cache directory and the duration of caching.
 This analyzer also accepts a `ttl` parameter, which is the threshold in seconds for exit nodes before they get discarded.

+### Unshortenlink
+Use [Unshortenlink](https://unshorten.link/) to reveal the real URL hidden behind a shortened one.

+This analyzer comes in only one flavor.

+No configuration is required.
+It can be used out of the box.

 ### Virusshare
 Check whether a file or hash is available on [VirusShare.com](https://virusshare.com/).